Marketing Program Requirements

 Rather than require a first-year examination, the Marketing Department now does a more comprehensive progress review/evaluation of its doctoral students at the end of the first year.

-After completing their second year in the program, students take a written area of concentration exam, which assesses their breadth of knowledge in the area in which they intend to specialize.
+After completing your second year in the program, you will take a written area of concentration exam, which assesses your breadth of knowledge in the area in which you intend to specialize.

 The oral exam usually occurs within one semester of passing the written exam.
 It is usually based on a presentation of the second year research paper.

-This should occur no later than 2 semesters before the student plans to graduate or go to placement.
+This should occur no later than 2 semesters before you plan to graduate or go to placement.